ArtemBurenok/Creation_of_an_intelligent_system_for_analyzing_and_annotating_texts_in_natural_language/README.md

 ## Technologies
 Before analyzing the text directly, preprocessing with NLTK was performed.
 Namely, lemmatization, stemming, stop word removal and tokenization.
 Embeddings were also created using Word2Vec.

 A dictionary approach, specifically VaderSentiment, was chosen to determine the tone of the text.
+The T5 model was used for automatic annotation.
+And for thematic clustering KMeans was used.

 ## Semantic analysis